Politics of Portugal: History

-I and II Constitutional Governments (1976–1978)
+1st and 2nd Constitutional Governments (1976–1978)

 The Socialist Party, under the leadership of Mário Soares, rose to power after the 1976 legislative elections and formed the I Constitutional Government.
 However, this government faced a lot of problems due to the country's economic situation, losing a vote of confidence in 1977, and in 1978, the II Constitutional Government, a coalition between the Socialists and the Democratic and Social Centre, was sworn in.
 The coalition only lasted eight months and Mário Soares resigned.

-III, IV and V Constitutional Governments (1978–1980)
+3rd, 4th and 5th Constitutional Governments (1978–1980)

-President Eanes then nominated the III Constitutional Government, under the leadership of Alfredo Nobre da Costa, which was sworn in on late August 1978, but lasted just three months as it failed to gain Parliamentary support.
+President Eanes then nominated the 3rd Constitutional Government, under the leadership of Alfredo Nobre da Costa, which was sworn in on late August 1978, but lasted just three months as it failed to gain Parliamentary support.

-The IV Constitutional Government, under the leadership of Carlos Mota Pinto, was sworn in on late November 1978, but, like the previous government, lasted very little, eight months, due to its failure to pass policies in Parliament.
+The 4th Constitutional Government, under the leadership of Carlos Mota Pinto, was sworn in on late November 1978, but, like the previous government, lasted very little, eight months, due to its failure to pass policies in Parliament.

-The president then swore in the V Constitutional Government, under the leadership of Maria de Lourdes Pintasilgo, the first and still only female prime minister in Portuguese history.
+The president then swore in the 5th Constitutional Government, under the leadership of Maria de Lourdes Pintasilgo, the first and still only female prime minister in Portuguese history.
 The government managed the country until the early elections of December 1979.